 Some say three’s a crowd, but when a three-way collaboration looks like this, it’s hard to deny the power of the magic number.

 In 2021, Travis Scott collaborated with Jordan brand to fuse two of the most popular Air Jordan 1 silhouettes together – the Air Jordan 1 High he created back in 2019 and the Jordan 1 High the sub-label released in partnership with Hiroshi Fujiwara’s imprint, Fragment Design.
-As expected, the final design utilised the popular blue, black, white and sail colourway of the latter – albeit the blue is a slightly different shade – and the reverse swoosh-adorned blueprint of the former.
+As expected, the final design employed the popular blue, black, white and sail colorway of the latter – albeit the blue is a slightly different shade – and the reverse swoosh-adorned blueprint of the former.

 Travis Scott x Fragment x Air Jordan 1 Low

 Just two weeks after the release of the Travis Scott x Fragment x Air Jordan 1 High, a low top edition was released.
 Par for the course, stock numbers were super low, and the demand was immensely high.

 Like its taller, slightly older sibling, the Travis Scott x Fragment x Air Jordan 1 Low is distinguishable by its reverse swoosh, Cactus Jack and Fragment Design iconography and Fragment Design-inspired color palette.

 Which one should you incorporate into your sneaker collection?
 Well, that totally depends on your preference.